-The ACMF believe that it is critical to create an outlet for youth in detention to express themselves in a positive way rather than self harm or violence.
-Weekly programs are held in all but 2 detention centres across Australia, mentoring these young men and women through the magic of music.
-The classes are smaller than the school programs due to security reasons, but the impact is still huge.
+The ACMF believe that it is critical to create an outlet for youth in detention to express themselves in a positive way, to engage with each other and their teachers in a co-operative, creative environment that will enhance their self-esteem ability to make a positive contribution to society.
+Weekly programs are held in detention centres across Australia, mentoring these young men and women through the magic of music.
+The classes are smaller than the school programs but the impact is still huge.
 We have many examples of detainees who are now on release and enrolled in training programs for the music industry such as audio engineering.
-Classes take participants through the stages of songwriting, performance and recording their songs.

 Acmena Juvenile Justice Centre

 Banksia Hill Detention Centre